Javeriaakram-07/Offline-search-engine/README.md

-# Offline Google Search Engine (Structured Programming Version)
+# 🕵️ Offline Google Search Engine (Structured Programming Version)

 ## Overview
-This project implements an **Offline Google Search Engine** as the first deliverable of an Object-Oriented Programming (OOP) course.
+This project is the **first deliverable** of our Object-Oriented Programming (OOP) course.
-The current version is built using **structured programming** concepts, including arrays, dynamic memory allocation, pointers, and file handling.
+It implements an **Offline Google Search Engine** using **structured programming concepts** like arrays, pointers, dynamic memory allocation, and file handling.
-The next deliverable will refactor this project into a fully **object-oriented design**.
+The **next deliverable** will convert this project into a fully **object-oriented version**.

 ## Features
-- Search for keywords within offline dataset files efficiently.
+- 🔍 Search keywords within offline dataset files.
-- Display relevant results or prompt the user to try alternative keywords if no match is found.
+- ⚠️ Notify the user when no results are found and suggest alternative keywords.
-- Modular design separated into three main components:
+- 📁 Modular design:
-  1. **Data Handling Module** – manages datasets and file operations.
+  - **Data Handling Module:** Manages datasets and file operations.
-  2. **Search Engine Module** – handles keyword searching, result matching, and ranking.
+  - **Search Engine Module:** Handles keyword searching, result matching, and ranking.
-  3. **User Interface Module** – provides user interaction through console input/output.
+  - **User Interface Module:** Provides console-based interaction.
-- Supports both text and binary file operations for offline functionality.
+- 📝 Supports both **text** and **binary** file operations for offline usage.

 ## Project Structure
 Offline-search-engine/